-Another major challenge for the real estate is affordable housing.
-According to CNBC, the housing shortage appears to be the worst ever recorded in the history of the United States.
-With thousands of individuals under 40 struggling with debts and rising healthcare costs, even modestly priced real estate becomes less and less affordable for them.
-Due to customized energy management the IoT technology allows real estate companies to cut their costs on utilities.
-As a result, companies can provide better price offerings for tenants, thereby generating more customers.
+Another major challenge for real estate is affordable housing.
+According to CNBC, the housing shortage is enormous – the USA is short more than 5 million homes.
+With thousands of individuals under 40 struggling with debts and rising healthcare costs, even modestly priced real estate becomes less and less affordable.
+Due to customized energy management, IoT technology allows real estate companies to cut their costs on utilities.
+As a result, companies can provide better price offerings for tenants, generating more customers.

 IoT can be a game-changer for areas with an unstable climate and changeable weather conditions.
-In today’s world, the frequency and severity of hurricanes, tornadoes, and floods has greatly increased and has affects the value of disaster preparedness and resilience.
-Specialized weather sensors ensuring real-time monitoring can provide an advance warnings of adverse weather events, keeping real estate managers and clients better aware of the potential threats to negotiated properties.
+The frequency and severity of hurricanes, tornadoes, and floods have greatly increased and have affected the value of disaster preparedness and resilience.
+Specialized weather sensors ensuring real-time monitoring can warn about adverse weather events in advance, keeping real estate managers and clients better aware of the potential threats to negotiated properties.

 Sophisticated Customer Demands

-Before the corona crises the real estate industry had already been moving rapidly towards digitalization.
-However, the outbreak of the pandemic skyrocketed the whole segment pushing it towards digital transformation.
+Before the corona crisis, the real estate industry had rapidly progressed toward digitalization.
+However, the pandemic outbreak skyrocketed the whole segment pushing it towards digital transformation.

-According to McKinsey, the business world has vaulted 5 years forward in consumer and business digital adoption in a matter of around eight weeks.
+According to McKinsey, the business world has vaulted 5 years forward in consumer and business digital adoption in around eight weeks.
 As more companies adopt digital-first products and services, customer expectations and demand for more sophisticated solutions opportunities constantly grow.

-IoT, as the leading innovation of 2020, offers real estate executives a number of opportunities to engage customers and generate sales.
-From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions both for private households and commercial sector.
+IoT offers real estate executives several opportunities to engage customers and generate sales.
+From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions for private households and the commercial sector.

-According to APEX Commercial Group, everything from bridges to mass transit are in dire need of upgrade.
-The quality of infrastructure places an important role for the evaluation of the prospective property.
+According to APEX Commercial Group, everything from bridges to mass transit is in dire need of upgrades.
+The quality of infrastructure places an important role in the evaluation of the prospective property.
 With its condition monitoring and predictive analytics, IoT can identify if a building or any of its components or utilities needs a repair or an urgent update.
 Built-in IoT sensors can track any inconsistencies and send alerts to tenants or real estate managers.
-Potential buyers of such real estate properties will be more confident of their choice knowing that their new homes are equipped with advanced technology that can identify and resolve infrastructure flaws.
+Potential buyers of such real estate properties will be more confident of their choice, knowing that their new homes are equipped with advanced technology to identify and resolve infrastructure flaws.

-The current year has completely changed the way most businesses operate.
-For many companies, clients have migrated to digital with their employees are working fully remotely and become highly agile.
-In order to increase their workflow efficiency, a great many real estate agencies have launched analytics and high tech initiatives in their operations.
+The way most businesses operate is facing great change.
+For many companies, clients have migrated to digital, with their employees working fully remotely and becoming highly agile.
+To increase their workflow efficiency, many real estate agencies have launched analytics and high-tech initiatives in their operations.

 By 2023, companies will invest in IoT up to $1.1 Trillion.

-IoT Real Estate offers cutting-edge solutions to meet advancing challenge.
-With IoT, managers can track employee’s performance, create highly customizable workplaces, and automate redundant tasks.
+IoT Real Estate offers cutting-edge solutions to meet advancing challenges.
+With IoT, managers can track employees’ performance, create highly customizable workplaces, and automate redundant tasks.

-Furthermore, IoT enhances the workforce productivity by automating repetitive tasks such as swiping access cards, easily checking real-time occupancy of conference rooms, and track assets.
-For this purpose, Softengi has developed Smart Door Unlocking System, which allows to easily unlock doors by scanning four fingers with a mobile camera.
+Furthermore, IoT enhances workforce productivity by automating repetitive tasks such as swiping access cards, easily checking real-time occupancy of conference rooms, and tracking assets.
+For this purpose, Softengi has developed Smart Door Unlocking System, which allows unlocking doors by scanning four fingers with a mobile camera.
 By connecting a fingertip scanning system with hardware installed in the door, users can distantly control door locking and unlocking by presenting their fingers to the camera of their App.

 Portfolio Risk Management

-Operating various management processes without manual involvement, the IoT Real Estate system leverages the home infrastructure, At the portfolio level, the IoT technology enhances tracking and monitoring combined with porfrolio analytics, that results in more granular valuations, lower asset risks, as well as augmented portfolio management capabilities.
-The IoT-driven Portfolio Risk Management can track the flow of people, enabling commercial real estate owners to analyze space usage patterns and occupants behavior.
-The gained information can help property managers to identify excess capacity and increase the efficiency of the portfolio management.
+The IoT Real Estate system leverages the home infrastructure by operating various management processes without manual involvement.
+At the portfolio level, IoT technologies enhance tracking and monitoring combined with portfolio analytics.
+The results are more granular valuations, lower asset risks, as well as augmented portfolio management capabilities.
+The IoT-driven Portfolio Risk Management can track the flow of people, enabling commercial real estate owners to analyze space usage patterns and occupants’ behavior.
+The gained information can help property managers to identify excess capacity and increase the efficiency of portfolio management.